rizac/stream2segment/README.md

 metadata.
 The main advantages of this approach are:

 * **Storage efficiency**: no huge amount of files, no complex, virtually unusable directory structures.
-Moreover, a database prevents data and metatada inconsistency by design, and allows more easily to track what has already been downloaded in order to customize and improve further downloads
+Moreover, a database prevents data and metadata inconsistency by design, and allows more easily to track what has already been downloaded in order to customize and improve further downloads